ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @onUnresolved

-The `@PluginManager.onUnresolved` decorated method is called when any dependency of the plugin becomes unresolved.
+The [@onUnresolved](https://api.acmecse.net/acme.helpers.PluginManager.html#onUnresolved){target="_new"} decorated method is called when any dependency of the plugin becomes unresolved.
 This can be used to perform any necessary cleanup or state management when a dependency becomes unavailable at runtime.

-The decorated method receives a list of `Dependency` objects as an argument, which represent the resolved and unresolved dependencies of the plugin or class.
-Each `Dependency` object contains information about the dependency, including its name, the instance name, and whether it is required and was resolved.
+The decorated method receives a list of [Dependency](https://api.acmecse.net/acme.helpers.PluginManager.Dependency.html){target="_new"} objects as an argument, which represent the resolved and unresolved dependencies of the plugin or class.
+Each [Dependency](https://api.acmecse.net/acme.helpers.PluginManager.Dependency.html){target="_new"} object contains information about the dependency, including its name, the instance name, and whether it is required and was resolved.

-The signature of the `@PluginManager.onUnresolved` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Unresolved Decorator"
 @PluginManager.onUnresolved